Conducting research in Special Collections is by appointment only and requires a formal Request for Access to AMNH Archives.

 Artifact or Specimen Collections

-Visit the websites of the Museum's Scientific Departments if you need to conduct research within the Museum artifact or specimen collections.
+Visit Our Research for links to each Department's site and contact information if you need to conduct research within the Museum artifact or specimen collections.
 Please note that the Scientific Staff are not generally available to answer questions or identify artifacts of any kind, except during the Museum's annual "Identification Day."
 Please check our program listings for more details on Museum events.

 Public Access Policies